krmttr/CS-210-Project/README.md

 ## Repository Contents

-- **Notebooks:** This directory contains Jupyter notebooks used for exploratorydata analysis, machine learning models, and visualization.
+- **Notebook:** This directory contains a Jupyter notebook used for exploratorydata analysis, machine learning models, and visualization.

 - **Data:** The data folder contains the necessary datasets, including Apple Health data in CSV format.
+(Data file is ignored by using .gitignore)

-- **Results:** In this directory, you'll find the project's results, including visualizations and findings.
+- **Results:** You'll find the project's results in Jupyter Notebook, including visualizations and findings.

-- **Documentation:** This section includes project documentation, including README files and any additional project-related documents.
+- **Documentation:** There is a PDF file that contains infographic based on results of this project.

 ## Usage

 Feel free to explore the notebooks, data, and results in this repository to gain insights into the relationship between physical activity and sleep quality.
-You can run the notebooks on your local machine for a detailed analysis.

 ## Prepared by